 Tip 9: Publish a video regularly

-On social media platforms, it's nice to have a regular posting schedule, such as once a week or once a month.
+On social media platforms, it is nice to have a regular rhythm of publishing, for example once a week or once a month.
 If you stick to this sequence, loyal fans know when they can expect new content.
 With a weekly rhythm, a fixed day of the week is ideal for uploading the new film.
-But here, too, it is important to take a close look at your own target group and ask the analytics mentioned in point 7: Does it cost followers if you publish a new video too often or, conversely, do you lose fans if you offer a new film too seldom?
+But here, too, it is important to take a close look at your own target group and to consult the analytics mentioned in point 7: Will it cost you followers if you publish a new video too often or, conversely, will you lose fans if you offer a new film too seldom?

 Tip 10: Nurture the community

-Check out the comments of your fans and react to them promptly and publicly, unless they are trolls.
-Take possible criticism from your fans seriously and benefit from the free market research through viewer feedback.
-If you activate the "community" tab on YouTube, you can exchange views with your fans and communicate with them between uploads of videos.
+Look at your fans' comments and respond to them promptly and publicly, unless they are trolls.
+Take possible criticism from your fans seriously and benefit from free market research through viewer feedback.
+If you activate the "Community" tab in YouTube, you can exchange information with your fans and also communicate with them between uploading videos.
 For example, you can give an insight into the making-of of a particularly popular video.
-You can also link and anteaser other contributions.
+You can also link to and tease other postsvideos.

 With videos and stories, you can clearly convey your products and topics.
-Which platform is suitable depends on your target group: You're more likely to reach older people via YouTube, younger people on TikTok or Twitch.
-With a captivating introduction, an engaging story and a cleverly chosen call-to-action, you can reach fans and customers in a targeted way.
-Nurture your community, check your stats regularly, and don't forget to make sure your films are accessible.
+Which platform is suitable depends on your target group: You are more likely to reach older people via YouTube, younger people on TikTok or Twitch.
+With a captivating introduction, a rousing story and a cleverly chosen call-to-action, you can reach fans and customers in a targeted way.
+Cultivate your community, regularly check the statistics and don't forget to pay attention to the accessibility of your films.